satkins16/gift-organizer-rails/notes.md

 -First Edit Gift should be justified left
 X-After Create Gift, first new giver is redirecting to JSON X-Hover not working after submit
--Add multiple givers
+X-Add multiple givers
--Prevent Multiple same givers
+X-Prevent Multiple same givers
+  -Regardless of capital letters
+  -Add giver name to error